Day-Long Science Programs

 SHPEP-YES!
 WISH Summer Program

 Program Location: The program will take place at the University of Nebraska Medical Center Campus.
 Students will be provided free overnight lodging at Scott Residence Hall at the University of Nebraska at Omaha.
-Each student must have transportation to Omaha to arrive by 3:00 pm on Sunday and arrange for pickup upon conclusion of the program on Saturday around 3:30 pm.
+Each student must have transportation to Omaha to arrive by 3:00 pm on Sunday and arrange for pickup upon conclusion of the program on Saturday around 6:00 pm.
+If needed, students can leave as early as 12:00 pm on that Saturday.
 All meals and transportation during the program are provided.